 - Order: Embrithopoda

 - Type species:

 - Arsinoitherium giganteus (discovered in 2003)

 Dating and distribution

-This herbivorous giant lived at the turn of late Eocene and early Oligocene, that is from 36 till 27 million years ago.
+This herbivorous giant lived at the turn of the late Eocene and early Oligocene, that is from 36 till 27 million years ago.
 It occupied areas of current Africa – its remains were discovered in Egypt, Oman and Ethiopia.
 Its habitat was tropical rainforests and mangrove swamps.

-Most characteristic Arsinotherium feature was a pair of enormous base-joined horns located in front of the foreface.
+The most characteristic Arsinotherium feature was a pair of enormous base-joined horns located in front of the foreface.
 These big skull formations were empty inside and they could be used as a medium during the period – thanks to them, the animal was able to emit different sounds.
 It is also possible that they could serve as the weapon during the fight with the opponent.
-It is supposed that the biggest horns belonged to males which could proclaim the sexual dimorphism.
+It is supposed that the biggest horns belonged to males which could proclaim sexual dimorphism.

-Although these large horns on the foreface were important for self-defence, they could make it difficult for the animal to observe the surrounding area.
+Although these large horns on the foreface were important for self-defense, they could make it difficult for the animal to observe the surrounding area.
 In connection with this, Arsinotherium had to move its head all the time.
 Apart from enormous horns, there were also small knob-like horns above its eyes.

 Its height at shoulders was 1.75-2.2 m (5.9-7.2 ft), the length of its body was 3-5 m (9.8-16.4 ft) and its weight could reach about 3-4 tons (6600-8800 lb).

 The animal was covered with very thick skin resembling the skin of present elephants.
 It could be greyish apart from fair stomach and breasts although these are only assumptions based on the analogy.
 The heavy-set body was supported by strong straight legs similar to elephant ones.
 On the land, it used to move in a clumsy manner but in water, wide paws were excellent paddles.